 Get on the move

 Don`t stay on the sidelines.
-See the market for yourself, visit the stores and raise the prices of the competition.
+See the market for yourself, visit the stores and conduct a survey of the competition's prices.
 Face-to-face meetings have much more chance of success.
 It's difficult to create a connection remotely.

 Partnerships, partnerships, partnerships